Climbuddy/Blog/scanning.md

 permalink: /scanning/
 ---

-The following page contains a brief overview of **how to take good images** of the wall/boulders so that Climbuddy can reconstruct them.
+The following page contains a brief overview of **how to take good images** of the wall/boulders so that Climbuddy can generate their 3D models.
 It is generally applicable for any type of 3D reconstruction, but all of the examples will be specific to Climbuddy.

 ## Requirements